hzh1-cl/hzh1-cl.github.io/_pages/about.md

 ---

 I am Zhou(周) He(贺), Ph.D. candidate at the Department of Linguistics, Indiana University.
 My major is Computational Linguistics and minor in Informatics.
-My research interests include Treebanking, Dependency Parsing, Universal Dependencies, Cross-lingual Dependency Parsing, Language Typology, Chinese Linguistics, Altaic Linguistics.
+My research interests include Dependency Parsing, Universal Dependencies, Cross-lingual Dependency Parsing, Low-resource Language NLP, Syntactic Treebank Annotation.

 Before joining IU, I earned my M.A. in Linguistics and Applied Linguistics with a concentration in Chinese Information Processing from Beijing Normal University, and my B.A. in Chinese Linguistics from Ludong University.